 Problem Possible Causes Likely Solutions Tool will not start.
-1. Cord not connected.
-1. Check that cord is plugged in.
-No power at outlet.
-Tool's thermal reset Check power at outlet.
+Cord not connected.
+Check that cord is plugged in.
+2. No power at outlet.
+Check power at outlet.
 If outlet is unpowered, turn off tool and check circuit breaker.
-If breaker is tripped, make sure circuit is right capacity for tool and circuit has no other loads. breaker tripped (if equipped).
-3. Turn off tool and allow to cool.
-4. Internal damage or wear.
-(Carbon Press reset button on tool. brushes or switch, for example.)
-4. Have technician service tool.
+If breaker is tripped, make sure circuit is right capacity for tool and circuit has no other loads.
+Internal damage or wear.
+(Carbon brushes or switch, for example.)
+Replace Carbon Brushes and/ or have technician service tool.
 Tool operates slowly.
-1. Excess pressure applied to workpiece.
-1. Decrease pressure, allow tool to do the work.
+Excess pressure applied to workpiece.
+Decrease pressure, allow tool to do the work.
 Power being reduced by long or small diameter extension cord.
 Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
 See Extension Cords in GROUNDING section.
 Performance Carbon brushes worn or damaged.
-Have qualified technician replace brushes. decreases over time.
+Replace brushes. decreases over time.
 Excessive noise Internal damage or wear.
 Have technician service tool. or rattling.
 (Carbon brushes or bearings, for example.)
 Overheating.
-1. Forcing tool to work too fast.
-1. Allow tool to work at its own rate.
+Forcing tool to work too fast.
+Allow tool to work at its own rate.
 2. Blocked motor housing vents.
-Wear ANSI-approved safety goggles and NIOSH-approved dust mask/ respirator while blowing dust out of motor using compressed air.
+Wear ANSI-approved safety goggles and NIOSH-approved dust mask/respirator while blowing dust out of motor using compressed air.
 Motor being strained by long or small diameter extension cord.
 3. Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
 See Extension Cords in GROUNDING section.
-Tool does not sand effectively.
-1. Accessory loose.
-Confirm accessory arbor is correct and Outer Flange/Arbor Nut is tight.
-Accessory damaged, worn or wrong type for the material.
+Tool does not sand or polish effectively.
+Disc accessory may be loose on Spindle.
+Be sure disc accessory arbor is correct and Outer Flange/Arbor Nut is tight.
+Disc accessory may be damaged, worn or wrong type for the material.
 Check condition and type of disc accessory.
 Use only proper type of disc accessory in good condition.
+3. Wax sprays off polishing pad.
+3. Reduce RPM to minimum setting.

-the tool.
+Follow all safety precautions whenever diagnosing or servicing the tool.
 Disconnect power supply before service.